 The most body-positive of places

-There was no one staring at them, or questioning them for daring to wear such clothing.
+No one stared at them or questioned them for daring to wear such clothing.
 They were treated as normal human beings.
 And in that moment, I’d never before felt so seen.

 Beauty in all shapes and sizes

-I spent the rest of the trip sunbathing in my bikinis and walking proudly in sundresses, and began to develop a newfound sense of confidence.
+I spent the rest of the trip sunbathing in my bikinis and walking proudly in sundresses.
+I began to develop a newfound sense of confidence.
 I felt attractive.
 I felt comfortable.
-And for the first time, I felt like I deserved to be enjoying myself unapologetically.
+And for the first time, I felt like I deserved to enjoy myself unapologetically.

 I have returned to the island again, and the second time was even better than the last.
 I will always credit the beautiful island as being the place where I got my body-image groove back.